Lovor01/makeiteasy-back-to-top/readme.txt

 #### Classic themes

 As mentioned above, adding this block to page will show it only on this page.
 To show it on many/all pages, you have to add it to footer (or header).
 You can do so by creating block on one of the pages and copy its code (copy option from block menu).
 Then, add `do_blocks($content);` line in your footer (header) php template, where you replace $content with copied block content.
 Content must be between single quotes, as it is string, according to rules of PHP.

+#### Features (block editor sidebar)

+- In the block sidebar, it is possible to choose if the block will appear both on desktop and mobile variant of page and breakpoint between the two.
+- Choose page scroll mode when clicked on button: smoothly or instantly.
+- Opacity of the block.
+- Duration of slow appearance ("fade in").
+- Position of the block from bottom right corner of the browser window, in css unit by choice.